Grief Recovery Proven Effective in Scientific Studies

 Now, however, there is scientific research to support its effectiveness with grievers.

-In the first known university study to examine different approaches available to those who are suffering from a loss, the Grief Recovery Method has been shown to make a true difference.
+In the first known university study to examine different approaches available to those who are suffering from a loss, the Grief Recovery Method has been shown to make a true & measurable difference.

-Dr Rachael D. Nolan and Dr Jeffery S. Hallam of Kent State University (Ohio, USA) conducted the research and published two scholarly articles in the American Journal of Health Education this past February.
+Dr Rachael D. Nolan and Dr Jeffery S. Hallam of Kent State University (Ohio, USA) conducted the research and published two scholarly articles in the American Journal of Health Education in February 2019.